Top Project Management Software for Professional Services

 CEO at Clear Launch

-Let’s explore Productive’s features in more detail:
+Let’s explore these features in more detail.

-Project Management
+Complete Project Management

 Productive Project Management provides a high-level overview of your project planning, as well as granular task management.

-First, users can get a comprehensive overview of their progress through seven customizable views.
-These include Gantt, Kanban, List, Calendar, Workload, and others.
 While some of these layouts provide a more visual perspective on tasks, others, like the Workload view, enhance functionality by including capacity indicators and employee availability, helping you better manage workloads across your team.

 A screenshot of project management software for professional services showing a "Social Media Posts" board.
 The interface displays different task views like "List view," "Board view," "Calendar view," and "Table view."
 Tasks are categorized under "Not Started" and "Done" columns, each with labels such as "Agency," "High," and "Running an Agency."
 The tasks include topics like "Resource Planning: Prepare For Success," "Digital Agency Profitability - article," and "How to Better Facilitate Agency Client Communication."
 The software interface highlights task organization, status tracking, and easy navigation between different project views.

-manage your project timelines with multiple layouts
+manage your project timelines with multiple layouts.

 With task management features, you can track time on tasks, create subtasks and to-dos, add dependencies, and update their status.
-You can also customize when and where you receive notifications and even create automatic workflows with Productive’s no-code Automations.

 Productive’s Time Tracking helps employees create time entries as efficiently as possible, and lets project managers approve and reject them individually or in bulk.
-Productive includes an integrated timer with a desktop widget, so you can control the timer without switching through tabs.
-There’s also an integration with Google Calendar, so you can turn your activities into time entries and associate them with services.

-With Productive’s Budgeting, you can set and manage your agency rate cards, build proposals/quotes for potential clients, and then set up your budgets for won deals.
-Productive supports hourly, T&M, and retainer billing; you can also split budgets into separate phases to manage complex projects.
+With Productive’s Budgeting, you can set and manage your company rate cards, build proposals/quotes for potential clients, and then set up your budgets for won deals.

 Monitor your budgeting in real time to ensure you’re on track.
 You can then switch to the Profitability view to check the relationship between your budget spend and profit margins.
-By scheduling your resources, you can view this data ahead of time with Forecasting.

 A screenshot of project management software for professional services displaying a "Rebranding Campaign" progress chart.
 The image shows a bar graph with financial data over four weeks, including total budget, worked hours, and remaining hours.
 Below the chart, there's a detailed breakdown of time spent, budget allocation, and invoicing status, with $30,000 as the total budget, $10,000 invoiced, and $20,000 pending invoicing.
 The chart tracks project milestones and financials, helping manage resources and track progress efficiently.

-Forecast your revenue and profit margins
+Forecast your revenue and profit margins.

 With Budgeting and time tracking information, you can also generate invoices and control unpaid vs paid amounts in Productive.

-Resource Planning
+Resource Planning and Project Scheduling

-Besides enabling financial forecasting, Productive’s Resource Planning helps ensure that employees are scheduled optimally across tasks.
-By helping you visualize how utilized an employee is across a timeline (with capacity indicators), managers can more easily ensure that no one is overworked or left on the bench.
+When you have visualized employee utilization across a timeline (with capacity indicators), you can easily ensure that no one is overworked or left on the bench.

 This also includes holidays and time off since Productive includes assigning, requesting, and approving time off.